jcaillon/valet/docs/static/lib-valet.md

   - $3 the percentage of coprocs already completed
   - $4 the path of the file containing the accumulated logs of the coproc If the function sets REPLY to 1, the script will exit early.
 Otherwise it should set REPLY to 0.
+  Set to an empty string to not call any callback function.

-  (defaults to "" which does nothing)
+  (defaults to "")

 - `${redirectLogs}` _as bool_:

   (optional) Redirect the logs of the coproc instead of printing them in the current file descriptor.
   The accumulated logs of the coproc will be available in the completed callback function.

   (defaults to false)

 - `${printRedirectedLogs}` _as bool_:

   (optional) This option allows to automatically redirect the logs of the coproc to a file and print the accumulated logs of a coproc when it is completed (successfully or not).

   (defaults to false)

 - `${coprocNamePrefix}` _as string_:

   (optional) The prefix to use for the coproc variable names.
   This is useful to avoid conflicts with other coproc variables.

   (defaults to "_COPROC_PARALLEL_")

 Returns: